Louise Upton Brumback: Art activist

 As an artist, Brumback was viewed as energetic, forceful, virile, and direct.
 Deploying these character traits as an activist, she became a strong advocate for artists and of democratic principles within the art world.
 In 1922 she became president of a new society of artists—The Gloucester Society of Artists—devoted to exhibiting work without prior selection by juries.
 She believed that juries unfairly prevented good art from being seen, particularly art made by women, and, that, by skewing public taste, they inhibited young artists from developing their creative potential.
 That year she also opened a gallery in her New York apartment both to show her own work, on occasion, and to show the work of other artists who she believed deserved greater exposure.
 In 1925 she became a founding member of the New York Society of Women Artists and participated in its annual shows up to the time of her death.
 Like the Gloucester society, this one believed in exhibiting with no jury.
-It also decided that each member should get same amount of space to display her work and that the membership would be limited to 30 painters and sculptors.
+It also decided that each member should get the same amount of space to display her work and that the membership would be limited to 30 painters and sculptors.